Creating a PDF Generator in ASP.NET using IronPDF

 VB C#

-With just one line of code, we created a new PDF document from an ASP.NET webpage.
+With just one line of code, a new PDF document is created from an ASP.NET webpage.

-We use the RenderThisPageAsPdf method within the AspxToPdf class to convert the ASPX page into a PDF file.
+the RenderThisPageAsPdf method is used within the AspxToPdf class to convert the ASPX page into a PDF file.

 When you run the project, a PDF of the web page will appear in the browser.
 This has been done on the server side.

 The above code only shows the PDF document in the browser.
-We can also download the PDF document directly onto the computer by adding this line of code in the Page_Load() function:
+It is also possible to download the PDF document directly onto the computer by adding this line of code in the Page_Load() function:

 AspxToPdf.RenderThisPageAsPdf(IronPdf.AspxToPdf.FileBehavior.Attachment);